Chinese listed companies ramp up virus efforts after president's call

 Tianjin TEDA Co (000652.SZ) said in an exchange filing on Thursday that its subsidiary, TEDA Filters, is stepping up production of filtration materials used in facial masks to meet surging demand.

-Biotech firm Xilong Scientific Co (002584.SZ) said late on Wednesday that it has developed diagnostic devices for the new virus and will send the products to disease control centers in some parts of China.
+Biotech firm Xilong Scientific Co 002584.SZ said late on Wednesday that it has developed diagnostic devices for the new virus and will send the products to disease control centers in some parts of China.

 Wuhan Guide Infrared Co (002414.SZ) told the official China Securities Journal that the company has donated 4 million yuan worth of infrared thermometer devices to the government of Hubei, the province where Wuhan is located.